SuperOfficeDocs/superoffice-docs/user-guide/en/diary/editing-recurring-follow-ups.md

 # Edit repeating follow-ups

-You can make changes to all repeating follow-ups of which you are the owner (for more details, see [The Details tab][1]).
+You can make changes to all repeating follow-ups of which you are the owner.
 Changes work in the same way as described under [Edit follow-ups][2], but when you make a change, the **Repeating follow-ups** dialog appears, giving a brief description of the follow-up.

 In the **Repeating follow-ups** dialog, you have two options: